danaiamirali/hnb-identity-matching/readme.md

 # Hierarchical Naive Bayes for Identity Matching
 ## Project Description
 This repository follows "A hierarchical Naïve Bayes model for approximate identity matching" by Wang, Atabaksh, and Chen in creating a Hierarchical Naive Bayes model to solve an identity matching task.
+Given two identity records, this model aims to predict whether the pair is a match or non-match.
 There are two notebooks, process.ipynb and model.ipynb that preprocess the data prior to labeling, and train the model following labeling.

 ## Getting Started